Frozen zoo: Facilities

-At the United Arab Emirates' Breeding Centre for Endangered Arabian Wildlife (BCEAW) in Sharjah, the embryos stored include the extremely endangered Gordon’s wildcat (Felis silvestris gordoni) and the Arabian leopard (Panthera pardus nimr) (of which there are only 50 in the wild).
+At the United Arab Emirates' Breeding Centre for Endangered Arabian Wildlife (BCEAW) in Sharjah, the embryos stored include the extremely endangered Gordon's wildcat (Felis silvestris gordoni) and the Arabian leopard (Panthera pardus nimr) (of which there are only 50 in the wild).

 The Audubon Center for Research of Endangered Species, affiliated with the University of New Orleans, is maintaining a frozen zoo.
 In 2000 the Center implanted a frozen-thawed embryo from the highly endangered African wildcat into the uterus of a domestic house cat, resulting in a healthy male wildcat.

 The Frozen Ark is a frozen zoo established in 2004 and jointly managed by the Zoological Society of London, the London Natural History Museum, and the University of Nottingham.
+This organization operates as a charity with many different departments including the DNA laboratory, consortium, taxon expert groups, and the database.
+In the DNA laboratory, samples are contained after collection from scientists, and different research projects are conducted there.
+The consortium acts as a bridge to bring together different, but important, groups from zoos, aquariums, museums, and universities.
+The taxon expert groups monitor the major phyla and lists like the IUCN Red List.
+The database is the essential piece as it holds all reports and records needed to perform all of the other functions for the charity.
+The hope for the future is for zoos and aquariums to be able to collect samples from their threatened and/or endangered species in house to help with conservation efforts.
+The collection and freezing of these samples allows for the distribution of gametes among populations.
+Samples can be collected from living hosts and from deceased hosts as well.

 The University of Georgia's Regenerative Bioscience Center is building a frozen zoo.
 RBC Director Steven Stice and animal and dairy science assistant professor Franklin West created the facility with the thought of saving endangered cat species.
 The scientists have already extracted cells from a Sumatran tiger, which could be used for artificial insemination.
 Artificial insemination provides a remedy for animals who, due to anatomical or physiological reasons, are unable to reproduce in the natural way.
 Reproduction of stored genetic material also allows for the fostering of genetic improvements, and the prevention of inbreeding.
 Modern technology allows for genetic manipulation in animals without keeping them in captivity.
 However, the success of their restoration into the wild would require the application of new science and a sufficient amount of previously collected material.